opeyemiajibola/ieeeukiyp.github.io/_posts/4th_stem/2023-10-28-stem-symposium-newcastle-2023_conf.md

 # Keynote and workshop:

-Learn from notable experts as they deliver [keynote](https://ieeeukiyp.org/3rd_stem/keynotes/) talks on various STEM topics.
+Learn from notable experts as they deliver [keynote](https://ieeeukiyp.org/3rd_stem/keynotes/) talks on various STEM topics.The symposium will also offers workshops on a range of topics.

 # Presentations